 Tattoo removal is most commonly performed using a laser.
 The type of laser used will be based on the colour of the ink used in the tattoo.
 Tattoos may also be removed by surgery.

-The potential risks associated with surgical removal are:
+The potential risks associated with surgical excision are:

 Scarring